NegatioN/BattleRiteStats/_characters/alysia.md

     - description: Arctic Wind can be recast to perform a short leap.
       icon: 1ac43589909cda746bafbf3da20d1559
       name: Twirl
+    winrate: 33
+  - num: 3
+    skills:
+    - description: Increases Chill duration of Ice Lance by 1.
+Ice Lance explodes upon hit or reaching max range to inflict Chill for 2 on nearby enemies.
+      icon: bffd25b328052f647a5e1705071fe746
+      name: Cryogenic Lance
+    - description: Glacial Prism absorbs up to 12 more damage and its explosion range is increased by 20.
+      icon: 257737da8189b1242be43990b8caf5a6
+      name: Crystalline Lattice
+    - description: Ice Lance deals 3 bonus damage and breaks Freeze before dealing damage.
+      icon: bffd25b328052f647a5e1705071fe746
+      name: Ice Breaker
+    - description: Flash Freeze impact leaves a lingering snowstorm that deals 12 damage and inflicts Chill over 2.5.
+The damage affects enemies with Freeze directly.
+      icon: 54bc49f3587260f45b1c4e8e2856e6b7
+      name: Snowstorm
+    - description: Glacial Prism deals 10 damage to nearby enemies when it breaks and Chill duration increases by 1.
+      icon: 257737da8189b1242be43990b8caf5a6
+      name: Wintry Blast
     winrate: 66
 description: From the frozen north comes the ice sculptor Alysia.
 Her power allows her to wield ice with both grace and deadly precision.
 She can damage and freeze